One-Day Picnic Spots Near Mumbai

 • 4 hours 34 mins (124.6 km) through NH166A

 What to Explore?
 Kashid Beach, Pansad Bird Sanctuary has many species of birds you can capture on camera, Murud Janjira Fort, and Ravdanda Beach.
-In the end, pay your worship in the Dutta Temple.
+In the end, pay your worship in the Dutta Temple — a relaxing spot ideal for an overnight picnic spot near Mumbai.

 5. Korlai Fort: